Major Gulf markets track global peers, oil prices lower

-Stock markets in the Middle East fell sharply on Sunday, mirroring the previous session’s slide in oil prices and global stocks caused by worries that a higher-than-expected U.S. inflation in May will lead to a long-term policy tightening and result in a sharp economic slowdown.
+DUBAI: Stock markets in the Middle East fell sharply on Sunday, mirroring the previous session’s slide in oil prices and global stocks caused by worries that a higher-than-expected US inflation in May will lead to a long-term policy tightening and result in a sharp economic slowdown.

 The investor woes were exacerbated as China reimposed lockdown measures, stoking worries about demand for oil, which significantly shapes the direction of markets in the region.